CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 This is a work in progress that I will be working on during my spare time outside of my full time job.
 I am going to keep working on this Python stock market robot at least once a week or more often.
 There are some different software design options that I have been considering for this program.

 This Python Stock Market Trading Bot has completely brand new, redesigned python 3 code today, August 13, 2023.
-This code is currently in beta testing mode.
+Proceed with caution because this python code is currently in beta testing mode.
 I needed to stop using the strict and somewhat buggy python Pandas Library to add more flexibility to the data frames.
 So, I am using talib and not using Pandas at all.

 This stock market robot works best if you purchase 25 to 30 different stocks in fractional shares or at only 1 share per stock because the stocks are sold really soon when the price decreases.